adrianre12/RV/README.md

 The fix was;
 - Open the CharCanvas prefab.
 Set the font in the "text" and "healthNumber".
 I used the Unity supplied Arial.
 - In the "GameObject" (yes it is called that!) set the Source Image, I used UISprite and then set the Image Type to Filled and fill origin to Left.

+## RV-HonorAI Flee Example
+The RedCubeMan does not flee, this is due to his courage being too high relative to the danger from the three BlueCubeMan.
+Setting the RedCubeMan Courage to 2.5 under the Combat tab will allow the flee action to start.